iamkahvi/iamkahvi.github.io/_posts/2017-11-15-on-flights.md

 In some circumstances a full seat recline would be strange, as is exemplified by the passenger in front of me who is taking a nap at 45 degrees as the flight crew is walking by with lunch, but never unacceptable.
 The button is there for a reason and it’s stupid not to use it.
 There is not doubt it causes discomfort for your behind neighbour, as I am experiencing now, but that can always be somewhat alleviated with them reclining their own seat.

 Armrests are slightly more difficult.
 As in most situations, I notice that older people assume the right to them immediately.
 Ageism.
 The key here is persistence.
 Find a purchase on the armrest and stay there.
-That is assuming the middle, and most valuable position, is not taken yet.
+That is assuming the middle of the armrest, the most valuable position, is not taken yet.

 ***this post is incomplete***